Tinbergen's four questions: First question: Function (adaptation)

 Darwin's theory of evolution by natural selection is the only scientific explanation for why an animal's behaviour is usually well adapted for survival and reproduction in its environment.
 However, claiming that a particular mechanism is well suited to the present environment is different from claiming that this mechanism was selected for in the past due to its history of being adaptive.

 The literature conceptualizes the relationship between function and evolution in two ways.
 On the one hand, function and evolution are often presented as separate and distinct explanations of behaviour.
 On the other hand, the common definition of adaptation is a central concept in evolution: a trait that was functional to the reproductive success of the organism and that is thus now present due to being selected for; that is, function and evolution are inseparable.
 However, a trait can have a current function that is adaptive without being an adaptation in this sense, if for instance the environment has changed.
 Imagine an environment in which having a small body suddenly conferred benefit on an organism when previously body size had had no effect on survival.
-A small body's function in the environment would then be adaptive, but it wouldn't become an adaptation until enough generations had passed in which small bodies were advantageous to reproduction for small bodies to be selected for.
+A small body's function in the environment would then be adaptive, but it would not become an adaptation until enough generations had passed in which small bodies were advantageous to reproduction for small bodies to be selected for.
 Given this, it is best to understand that presently functional traits might not all have been produced by natural selection.
 The term "function" is preferable to "adaptation", because adaptation is often construed as implying that it was selected for due to past function.
 This corresponds to Aristotle's final cause.